princefr/Fuse.Signature/readme.md

-# Displaying the signature paenl.
+# Displaying the signature panel.

 ```
 			<NativeViewHost>